 Most of the people who commission me, do so because they want something that’s different and unique.
 I work in silver, gold, palladium and platinum and I can also re-model your old, unworn, broken or sentimental pieces of jewellery into something new.
-I work with recycled and fairmined metals and the gemstones and diamonds I source will be traceable, fairly traded and ethical.
+I work exclusively with recycled and fairmined metals and the gemstones and diamonds I source will be traceable, fairly traded and ethical.

 If you would like to discuss a commission, please get in touch for a chat or to make a no obligation appointment.

 Thinking about remodelling your old jewellery, here’s what you need to know….

 I’ve lots of old/broken/inherited/unworn jewellery, can it all be reused?

 Yes, so long as it’s all hallmarked.
 Jewellery may need to be refined prior to reuse.